 Certain benefits and exemptions can automatically entitle you to help with NHS health costs.

-You can check if you are eligible for help with NHS charges by using the online eligibility checker.
+You can check if you are eligible for help by using the online eligibility checker.

 - Income Support

 - Universal Credit (UC) and meet the qualifying criteria

 - Tax Credits and meet the qualifying criteria.